Sleep 101

 - Symptoms: Daytime fatigue, mood disturbances, impaired cognitive function

-- Health Impacts: Increased risk of depression, anxiety, and cardiovascular disease
+- Health impacts: Increased risk of depression, anxiety, and cardiovascular disease

 Sleep apnea